C4ptainCrunch/thesis/source/index.rst

     class Game(Game):
         ...

         def step(self, action: int) -> Tuple[Game, int, bool]:
-            '''Plays the action given as parameter and returns:
+            """Plays the action given as parameter and returns:
                 - a the new state as a new Game object,
                 - the amount of captured stones in the transition
                 - a bool indicating if the new state is the end of the game
-            '''
+            """
             assert 0 <= action < 6, "Illegal action"

             # Translate the action index to a pit index
             target_pit = action if self.current_player == 0 else action - 6

             seeds = self.pits[target_pit]
             assert seeds != 0, "Illegal action: pit % is empty" % target_pit

             # Copy the attributes of `Game` so that the original
             # stays immutable
             pits = np.copy(self.pits)
             captures = np.copy(self.captures)

             # Empty the pit targeted by the player
             pits[target_pit] = 0

             # Fill the next pits while there are still seeds
             pit_to_sow = target_pit
             while seeds > 0: